Is Life Insurance With Living Benefits Worth It?

 What types of illnesses are eligible for a living benefit?

-2. Critical Illness (heart attack, stroke, cancer, end-stage renal failure, major organ transplant may qualify for living benefits.
+- Critical Illness: Conditions such as heart attack, stroke, cancer, end-stage renal failure, or major organ transplant may qualify for living benefits.
 You can receive some or all of your death benefit to help cover expenses related to the illness.

-3. Terminal illness: typically pays a benefit if you are diagnosed with a terminal disease and your life expectancy is 12 to 24 months.
+- Terminal Illness: This rider pays a benefit if you are diagnosed with a terminal disease and have a life expectancy of 12 to 24 months.
 The funds can be used for final expenses, experimental medicine, or fulfilling last wishes.

 How will you receive the living benefits?

 If you have a qualifying illness, the insurance company will pay out the If you have a qualifying illness, the insurance company will pay out the benefit.
 The first thing you need to do is file a claim with your insurance provider.
 You might need to submit medical records showing your illness’s severity.
 Some insurance policies have a 30 to a 90-day waiting period before they pay out the accelerated benefits.
 The payout could be monthly, annually, or lump sum.
 There might be an administrative fee when receiving your payout, and your state might have some local taxes, but there are no federal taxes on your benefits.

 Do you still need an accelerated rider if you have health insurance?

 Most likely, your traditional health insurance doesn’t cover all the care you need if you get one of the three illnesses mentioned earlier.
 However, health insurance covers parts that an accelerated rider won’t, so adding a rider should never replace your health insurance.
 The best way to financially protect yourself and your family is to add extra protection to your policy.

 Is it worth it?

 - Many policies have them built in at no additional cost

 - Sometimes you can use them as early as 30 days from the start date of the policy